-We were lucky enough to have a stream in the woods behind our house, my second home really.
+My second home growing up was a stream in the woods behind our house.
 In the winter I'd plow off the gnomes' ice skating rinks, and build little hot coco shelters on its' banks.
 The rest of the year I was busily creating mud potions, cakes, damming up mini water falls, redirecting the flow, gathering precious pebbles, and harvesting skunk cabbage.
-I was fasciated with the textural jewel like orb hidden in it's center which looked so sculptural and otherworldly, yet responsible for that intense stink.
+I was fasciated with the textural jewel like orb hidden in its center which looked so sculptural and otherworldly, yet was also responsible for that intense stink.

-Yes, mud is dirty, yet it's also awesome.
-Mud offers not only a wealth of different open ended learning opportunities, yet research backed purpose to boot.
+In short, yes, mud is dirty, yet it's also awesome.
+Mud offers not only a wealth of different open ended learning opportunities, yet human purpose really.

-Mud and the outdoors harbor bacteria, as such some parents worry about encouraging their youngsters to really dig in, and strain to see the value.
-Yet, twenty years of research reveals that children who grow up with frequent exposure to different flora and fauna bacteria are more resilient health wise than children who grow up without those natural germs, in overly clean, sterile environments.
-Today, researchers recommend getting all in there, and playing in the dirt to boost the body’s immune system, as well as decrease the risk of allergies and asthma.
-Not only does mud help our immune system, it also helps our attention and mood.
+At times parents can strain to see the value of not only allowing, yet dare I say it, encouraging and partnering in mud play with their youngsters.
+Yet, twenty years of research reveals that children who grow up with frequent exposure to different flora and fauna bacteria are more resilient health wise than children who grow up without those, in overly clean, sterile environments.
+Today, researchers recommend that children get all in there, siting that playing in the dirt not only can boost the body’s immune system, it may decrease the risk of allergies and asthma as well.
+Aside from physical aspects, mud play can also enrich our attention and mood.

-In addition to the physical benefits, mud play makes a person happier.
 Many studies indicate that getting messy outdoors decreases stress and anxiety in children.
-Human cancer patients treated by the bacteria Mycobacterium vaccae, found naturally in dirt, report a better quality of life.
-And doctors are starting to prescribe gardening (adult mud play) and nature walks because of this clear connection.
+Individuals who come into frequent contact with the bacteria Mycobacterium vaccae, found naturally in dirt, report a better quality of life.
+We evolved through an intimate relationship with the earth, and yet for too long we have belittled or called poetic other human things like: getting our feet and hands in the dirt.
+Doctors are prescribing gardening (adult mud play) and nature walks because of this clear connection between our body, and what was and is our foundation: dirt and mud, soil, the ground beneath us.
 The bacteria Mycobacterium vaccae activates the neurons in the brain that contain serotonin, and chemically shifts our mental state towards joy and a feeling of goodness and peace.